mosquito-risk/Nacala/README.md

     └───(same as sample)
 ```
 * The sample datasets are provided in the `sample` folder, that is placed inside `code/datasets` folder.
+* So all the Python scripts provided in the `code` folder.
-* The sample can be used with all the scripts provided in the repository.
+* The sample can be used with all the scripts provided in the `code` folder.
 * The Nacala-Roof-Material dataset should be placed inside `datasets` folder at the same level as sample dataset.
 * All files in `train`, `valid` and `test` are in `*.tif` format except for YOLOv8 labels in `*.txt` format.
 * The training Python file for YOLOv8 accesses the required data in `*.yaml` format.
 * The images and labels for the test set are provided in `*.tif` and `*.geojson` format, respectively.
 * The evaluation script takes these files and returns all metrics.
-Map data sourced from [OpenStreetMap](https://www.openstreetmap.org/copyright).

 ## Prepare data before using the code
 * Before running the scripts, the Nacala-Roof-Material data (`train.zip`, `test.zip`, `test2.zip`) should be placed in the `code/datasets/nacala` folder and extract them.
-* Place `models` folder also inside `datasets` folder.
+* Place `models` folder inside `datasets` folder.

 ## Code
-All python scripts provided in code folder, for training and testing the models considered in the correspoding resaerch paper.
+All Python scripts provided in `code` folder, for training and testing the models considered in the correspoding resaerch paper.
 Example are provided for testing and training these models.

-## Train and Evaluate Models
+## Test and Train Models

 ### Installations
 Create conda environment and install required packages.
 The provided package versions worked well in our device. <br>